 Overview and Introduction

 The first cases of Munchausen syndrome by proxy were reported in the late 1970s.
-In 1977, the British pediatrician and scientist Roy Meadow described 2 cases of mothers with this condition.
-One of them poisoned her baby with salt until it died at the age of 15 months, while the other mixed her urine with that of her child in order to obtain false test results and to force a further diagnosis.
+In 1977, the British pediatrician and scientist Roy Meadow described 2 cases of women with this condition.
+One of them poisoned her baby with salt until the baby died at the age of 15 months, while the other mixed her urine with that of her child in order to obtain false test results and to force a further diagnosis.

 Signs and Symptoms

-Women with this syndrome usually have contrasting personalities, appearing to be caring but being actually dangerous.
+Women with this syndrome usually have contrasting personalities; they appear to be caring but are actually dangerous.
 Often, the mothers quickly get in touch with doctors and nurses and show care about the recovery of the child.
-They sacrifice themselves, are constantly in the hospital and are strongly involved in the treatment process.
+They are constantly in the hospital and are strongly involved in the treatment process.
 In doing so, they enjoy the attention they have probably been missing.

-This is also the main reason the affected mothers inflict such suffering on their children.
-They usually live separately from the child’s father and are socially isolated.
+This is also the main reason the affected women inflict such suffering on their children.
+Usually, these women live separately from the child’s father and are socially isolated.
 It is difficult for them to establish stable relationships with other people and to obtain the necessary confirmation.
-This can be seen as a secondary gain.
+Thus, their actions can be seen as a secondary gain.

 Often, the perpetrators have medical knowledge, so about one-third of those affected work in the medical field.
-This combination of a strong need for attention and the necessary knowledge is the dangerous basis for the disorder, which, according to the World Health Organization, counts as one of the artificial disorders.
-Often, the perpetrators have already experienced abuse in the past or have been very often in the hospital.
+This combination of a strong need for attention and the necessary knowledge is why this disorder is dangerous, which, according to the World Health Organization, is one of the artificial disorders.
+Often, the perpetrators have experienced abuse or have been very often in the hospital.

-It is crucial to sensitize people to the syndrome so that society is aware of this abuse.
+It is crucial to sensitize people to the syndrome so that society is aware of its existence.
 There are certain signs that suggest Munchausen syndrome by proxy:

-- Unstable medical history, which is told differently by different care receivers.
+- Inconsistent medical history, which is told differently by different care receivers.

 - Symptoms that occur only in the presence of one parent.

-- The health status improves in the absence of the mother.
+- Improvements in the child’s health status in the absence of the mother.